AtwalLab/TCRrepertoire-Manuscript/README.md

 Supplementary Figure 3 - unique pairing counts for each alpha and beta chain against the frequencies of those counts of each individual subject.

 ### Figure 3.
 Supplementary Figure 4 and 5.
-M_heatmaps.py - inputs paired alpha/beta dataframes.
+M_heatmaps - inputs paired alpha/beta dataframes.

 Calculates gene usage and CDR3 length usage across the alpha and beta chains and outputs results in a form of heatmaps.